 Create a "Details" layer and Paint some details as shown.
 Close the "Front bot" group.

 Create a "Details" layer in the top of the "Loco" group.
 Add the final details you want for your loco.

-Create a "White smoke" layer and paint with the "smoke and cloud" brush some steam as shown.
-Set the opacity to 80%.
+Create a "White smoke" layer and paint with a "smoke and cloud" brush some steam as shown.
+Set the Opacity to 80%.

 Add some new Hue/Saturations, Levels and Color Balance Adjustment Layers.
 Set the Saturation to -69.
 Use the picture below for the other settings.
-Adjust layer mask of the Color Balance to be effective only on the bottom body part of the wagon.
-Use his layer mask to remove the Color Balance on unwanted parts of the wagon.
+Adjust Layer Mask of the Color Balance to be effective only on the bottom body part of the wagon.
+Use its Layer Mask to remove the Color Balance on unwanted parts of the wagon.

 Add some details on a new "Bottom details" layer.